mvolkmann/mvolkmann.github.com/programming/sed-article.md

 Finally, a space, the arrow token "=>", a space, and a left curly brace are output.

-Whew!
-That's a lot of detail!
+Whew, that is a lot of detail!
 Examine the substitute commands below and try to match their parts to the descriptions above.

 ```script
 # For functions with no parameters ...